What is cyanide?

 - Cyanide gas sometimes is described as having a “bitter almond” smell, but it does not always give off an odor, and not everyone can detect this odor.

-Where cyanide is found and how it is used
+Where is cyanide found and how is it used?

 - Cyanide is naturally present in some foods and in certain plants such as cassava.
 Cyanide is contained in cigarette smoke and the combustion products of synthetic materials such as plastics.
 Combustion products are substances given off when things burn.